Wolfrax/spots/README.md

 ## Dependencies

 Spots uses [pyrtlsdr](https://github.com/roger-/pyrtlsdr) v0.2.0 to read samples.
-Use the installation description to install this.
+Use the installation description to install.

 pyrtlsdr is wrapper for rtlsdr library, so this needs to be installed.